40 Ways To Make Camping A Walk in The ParkBy Andrey Kuper

 Keep Mosquitoes Away

-Without a doubt, the one creature you have to worry about when camping isn’t going to be bears or snakes but instead, you ought to worry about mosquitoes.
-They carry all sorts of diseases that could end your wonderful trip into a nightmare trip to the hospital.
+Without a doubt, the one creature you have to worry about when camping isn’t going to be bears or snakes but instead, those flying menaces who are so very interested in you, mosquitoes.
+Their high-pitched whine and those itchy bites are bound to keep you up all night.

 A way to repel them is to grab a bundle of sage and throw them into the campfire.
 The smell will act as a natural repellent.
 In fact, if you are able to top up the sage every hour, you can probably sleep through the night without having to worry about getting bitten.